-Cost of response to risk

-Description of response and explanation of cost calculation

-Our management method focuses on driving energy efficiency improvements in our operations, using lower carbon sources of energy, and investing in renewable energy projects, and purchasing offsets.
+Canada @\$20 to \$50CN/MTCO2e Natural Gas consumption) increasing two fold over the next 10 years in those countries.
+We are not anticipating additional carbon taxes on our energy use or on our direct emissions based on strategy of 100% renewable electricity in the US in 2021.
+Cost of response to risk 100,000 Description of response and explanation of cost calculation Our management method focuses on driving energy efficiency improvements in our operations, using lower carbon sources of energy, and investing in renewable energy projects, and purchasing offsets.
 In addition, we set both energy and greenhouse gas reduction targets.
 In 2018, we implemented energy efficiency and savings projects as a continuation of projects identified during our global facility energy audits.
 Projects include lighting upgrades, boiler replacements, and packaging line upgrades.
 These projects are tracked at both the corporate and site level and reported and tracked by our corporate sustainability resources.
 In addition, we met our corporate goals to reduce energy and greenhouse gas emissions by 20% by 2020.
-We closed the goal period early, having reduced our energy usage by 18% and our GHG emissions by 33% per case of product sold in 2018versus a 2012 baseline year.
-In 2019 we achieved a 6% reduction in Energy a 9% reduction in GHG emissions a production basis (per stat case) relative to our updated 2018 baseline.
+We closed the goal period early, having reduced our energy usage by 18% and our GHG emissions by 33% per case of product sold in 2018 versus a 2012 baseline year.
+In 2020 we achieved a 15% reduction in Energy an 11% reduction in GHG emissions a production basis (per stat case sold) relative to our updated 2018 baseline.
+We continue to optimize our renewable electricity generation at our Fairfield, CA facility.
+These reductions will minimize our exposure to risks related to carbon taxes.
+Our global procurement sourcing function also partners with our Energy Procurement vendor to optimize the cost we pay for energy and find opportunities for the procurement of low carbon energy.
+Our cost of management of \$100,000 includes costs to manage our utility procurement program.
+Associated costs to manage also include the purchase of offsets for emissions associated with our Burt's Bees business.
+Additional costs would be expected if the company needs to engage with a third party to assist with a country or area specific procurement requirements.
+Comment This response may contain "forward-looking" statements based on management's current views, beliefs, assumptions and expectations regarding future events and speak only as of the date of this submittal.
+The company undertakes no obligation to publicly update or revise any "forward-looking" statements, whether as a result of new information, future events or otherwise, except as required by the federal securities laws.
+Identifier Risk 2 Where in the value chain does the risk driver occur?
+Upstream